White Rabbit (candy)

 White Rabbit Creamy Candy (大白兔奶糖 (Dàbáitù Nǎitáng)) is a brand of milk candy manufactured by Shanghai Guan Sheng Yuan Food, Ltd. (上海冠生园食品有限公司 (Shànghǎi Guānshēngyuán Shípǐn Yǒuxiàn Gōngsī)), in China.
 It is an iconic cultural brand and has been in production since 1943.

+White Rabbit Creamy Candy is considered to be a part of many mainlanders' and Hong Kongers' childhood nostalgia, and has been featured in many classic Chinese films and TV series.
+Guan Sheng Yuan has made White Rabbit Creamy Candy a popular treat food for generations of children living in Shanghai, Hong Kong, China, and abroad by adapting its product and business systems to new needs and cultivating the loyalty of its customers.
+Cross promotion with other products and specialized stores have contributed to its appeal.
+When its reputation has been challenged, it has been able to re-establish itself.

 Ingredients and varieties

-White Rabbit candies are a milk-based white candy with a soft, chewy texture, sold as small, rectangular candies approximately 3 × 1 cm similar to taffy.
+White Rabbit candies are a milk-based white candy with a soft, chewy texture with a similarity to vanilla caramel, sold as small, cylindrical candies approximately 3 × 1 cm similar to taffy.

-Each candy is wrapped in a printed waxed paper wrapper, with the candies again wrapped within this in a thin edible paper-like wrapping made from sticky rice.
+Each candy is wrapped in a thin edible paper-like wrapping made from sticky rice.
+They are then wrapped in a printed waxed paper wrapper.
 The rice wrapping layer is meant to be eaten along with the rest of the candy and can be found in the list of ingredients in the UK as "Edible Glutinous Rice Paper (edible starch, water, Glycerin Monostearate)" along with liquid maltose, white granulated sugar, whole milk powder, butter, food additives (gelatin, vanillin), corn starch, syrup, cane sugar and milk.
 Each candy contains 20 calories.

-In addition to the original vanilla flavour, new flavours such as chocolate, coffee, toffee, peanut, maize, coconut, lychee, strawberry, mango, red bean, yogurt, matcha, and fruit have been added.
-The butter-plum flavour, characteristic of China, was also among the new flavours added through the years.
+In addition to the original vanilla flavour, new flavours such as chocolate, coffee, toffee, peanut, maize, coconut, lychee, strawberry, mango, durian, red bean, yogurt, matcha, tiramisu, wasabi, and mixed fruit have since been added.
+The butter-plum flavour, characteristic of China, was also among the new flavours added over the years.